-This notice of intent, announcing DOE's intent to negotiate a proposed rule for the enforcement of regional energy conservation standards, was developed under the authority of sections 563 and 564 of the NRA (5 U.S.C.
+DOE is announcing its intent to negotiate proposed energy conservation standards for the two walk-in cooler and freezer equipment classes applicable to multiplex condensing refrigeration systems operating at medium and low temperatures and the four walk-in cooler and freezer equipment classes applicable to dedicated condensing refrigeration systems operating at low temperatures, under the authority of sections 563 and 564 of the NRA (5 U.S.C.
 561-570, Pub.
 L. 104-320).
-The regulation for regional standards enforcement of energy conservation standards that DOE is proposing to develop under a negotiated rulemaking Federal Register Vol. 79, No. 114 Friday, June 13, 2014 will be developed under the authority of EPCA, as amended, 42 U.S.C.
-6311(1)(A) and 42 U.S.C.
+The regulation of walk-in coolers and freezers standards that DOE is proposing to develop under a negotiated rulemaking will be developed under the authority of EPCA, as amended, 42 U.S.C.
+6311(1) and 42 U.S.C.
 6291 et seq.